When a young German forward named Dirk Nowitzki got drafted in 1998, he knew very little about the Dallas Mavericks.

 There’s no such debate with Nowitzki.
 He’s a Maverick, through and through.

 Of course, Nowitzki’s legacy extends far beyond Dallas.
 He was a pioneer who changed perception of international players.
-It doesn’t seem coincidental the Mavericks building around Luka Doncic and Kristaps Porzingis as Nowitzki exits.
+It doesn’t seem coincidental the Mavericks are building around Luka Doncic and Kristaps Porzingis as Nowitzki exits.
 Even on a global scale, Nowitzki’s impact returns to its local influence.

 Nowitzki wasn’t the greatest player of his generation.
 That was LeBron.